blue-ocean-travella/hratx41-travello/readme.md

   * Why
   * What
   * How

-- Testing with Jest and Travis CI
-  * Why
-  * What
-  * How

--

     * Why, what was the plan to overcome those challenges?
     * What did you learn?

 ## Challenges that were unexpected